mroam/learnOpenGL/dictionary.md

 What is “Macports”?
 --------
-* Automated software installer/updater that can supposedly download latest versions of open source programs and reconcile their dependencies (glew, x11, freeglut, etc.) Mike is hesitant: this can [change versions of utilities that system uses](http://discussions.apple.com/thread/4337315?start=0&tstart=0).
+* Automated software installer/updater that can supposedly download latest versions of open source programs and reconcile their dependencies (glew, x11, freeglut, etc.) Mike is hesitant about installing it: it fiddles with privileges and can [change versions of utilities that system uses](http://discussions.apple.com/thread/4337315?start=0&tstart=0).
 * [macports](http://www.macports.org/)